Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Introduction

-Semi-parametric Bayesian additive regression tree (BART) models \citep{chipman2010bart, zeldow2019semiparametric, tan2019bayesian, hahn2020bayesian, deshpande2020vcbart} are black-box type algorithms which aim to tackle some of the key limitations often encountered when using GLMs to analyse datasets with a large number of covariates.
-Most commonly, they are used when there is interest in quantifying the relationships between covariates and the response.
-It is well-known that tree-based algorithms such as BART and random forests \citep{breiman2001random} are flexible and can produce more accurate predictions, as they remove the often restrictive assumption of linearity between the covariates and the response.
+Semi-parametric Bayesian additive regression tree (BART) models \citep{zeldow2019semiparametric, tan2019bayesian, dorie2022stan} are black-box type algorithms which aim to tackle some of the key limitations often encountered when using GLMs to analyse datasets with a large number of covariates.
+Most commonly, they are used when it is of interest to quantify the relationships between covariates and the response.
+It is well-known that tree-based algorithms such as BART \citep{chipman2010bart} and random forests \citep{breiman2001random} are flexible and can produce more accurate predictions, as they remove the often restrictive assumption of linearity between the covariates and the response.
 However, prediction is not the most important aspect in many situations \citep[e.g.,][]{hill2011bayesian,zeldow2019semiparametric, hahn2020bayesian}.
 Instead, knowing how covariates impact the response is crucial; but this quantification is not easily interpretable with the standard BART model or random forests.
 Thus, the main appeal of semi-parametric BART models is that they allow us to look inside the black-box and provide interpretations for how some key inputs of primary interest are converted into outputs.

-Besides the estimation of main effects, another common use of regression models is to measure the effects that combinations of covariates may have on the response.
-However, most standard GLM settings require pre-specification of interaction terms, which is a complicated task with high-dimensional data.
-As semi-parametric BART models account for non-specified interactions automatically, they would appear to be an ideal solution to this problem.
+Unlike GLMs and GAMs, however, they account for non-specified interactions automatically.
+This is key to their appeal for analysing datasets with a large number of covariates where interaction effects are difficult to specify.